vedantyaduvanshi/BadUSB-Files-For-FlipperZero/BadUSB-Detect-and-Protect/README.md

 1. Run the script and follow instructions
 2. A pop up will appear when monitoring is active and if a 'BadUSB' device is detected
 3. logs are found in 'usblogs' folder in the temp directory.
+4. Re-enable devices with this script with the re-enable option

 **REQUIREMENTS**